 Get a Programmable Thermostat

-We’ve said it before and we’ll say it again – a programmable thermostat lowers your energy usage and bills no matter what season it is.
+We can’t say it enough – a programmable thermostat lowers your energy usage and bills no matter what time of year it is.
 A programmable thermostat will let you lower your home temperature while you are at work to help reduce heating costs, and increase the temperature before you even make it home to give you the ideal amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the ideal amount of attic insulation helps retain heat during the winter, lowering your energy use because your furnace doesn’t have to work as hard, and therefore saves you money by decreasing your energy bills.
-Ask your local utility companies about rebates on installing or upgrading your home’s insulation.
+Having the ideal amount of attic insulation helps keep heat from escaping during the winter, lowering your energy use because your furnace doesn’t have to run as much, and therefore saves you money by decreasing your energy bills.
+Ask your local utility companies about rebates for upgrading or installing your attic insulation.

 By insulating your plumbing pipes, especially hot water pipes, you can actually help raise the temperature a couple of degrees.
-Hot water on a cooler setting?
-That saves you energy and money – yes, please!
+Hot water on a lower setting?
+That lowers your energy use and bills – yes, please!

 Get a Precision Tune-Up

 Verify your heating system is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from D.A.
 Bennett Service Experts.
-Right now we are offering discounts on our seasonal tune ups to help make sure your family stays warm and safe through the winter.
-Call 518-205-3324 today to schedule your Precision tune-up or set up a no-charge in-home estimate on a new, energy-efficient heating system.
+Currently we are providing discounts on our seasonal tune ups to help make sure your family stays warm and safe through the winter.
+Call 518-205-3324 today to schedule your seasonal tune-up or set up a no-charge in-home estimate on a new, energy-efficient HVAC system.